HumanDynamics/law.MIT.edu/ProjectsAndMaterials/BlockchainBorderBank/Hypothesis1.md

 Space

 * We believe personal data will enable 75 more coop members to gain access to credit than otherwise could
+* Testing personal data such as regular habits/behavior will provide credit scoring information needed
+* To know that success in repayment is x% linked to these variables

-* Alternative criteria: Church attendance, COTEDEMI attendence, residential stability, payment consistency of microfinanced products, utility payment consistency, proving asset ownership,
+* Personal data / alternative criteria to test for credit scoring : Church attendance, COTEDEMI attendence, residential stability, payment consistency of microfinanced products, utility payment consistency, proving asset ownership,

 * Testing with different COTEDEMI members will provide insight into whether or not criteria is reliable for loan distribution.
-We will know that we have succedded if we see that x% of COTEDEMI members show a positive and consisten loan repyament based on this alternative criteria.
+We will know that we have succedded if we see that x% of COTEDEMI members show a positive and consistent loan repyament based on this alternative criteria.

 # Format 2: